University Mail Services

 Renee Phillips, Mail Services Assistant

-The price for First-Class Mail single-piece letters will increase by a penny when prices change on January 27, 2013.
+The price for First-Class Mail single-piece letters is now 46 cents.
 The new 46 cent Forever stamps will allow customers to mail letters to any location in the United States.
-Forever stamps are always good for mailing a one-ounce letter anytime in the future regardless of price changes.Highlights of the new single-piece First-Class Mail pricing, effective Jan.
-27, 2013 include:
+Forever stamps are always good for mailing a one-ounce letter anytime in the future regardless of price changes.Highlights of the new single-piece First-Class Mail pricing include:

 Letters (1oz.) - 1-cent increase to 46 cents